 Several quality assessment frameworks have been proposed in literature, but in most cases, these do not focus on RDF generation and publication.
 This paper tackles this issue by proposing a quality framework focused on the processes related to the definition of mappings which are used to generate and publish RDF datasets.
 The introduction of quality assessment and refinement procedures as part of the mapping process is expected to aid data producers into creating high quality mappings and datasets.
 This paper also provides an implementation of the proposed framework, where we have defined a number of quality metrics focused on different aspects which affect the quality of mappings.
 Finally, the proposed framework was demonstrated through a walk-through use case.

 Future work includes the definition and implementation of other metrics in order to cover a greater number of quality issues.
 Future work will also include the implementation of more expressive refinement capabilities.
-Finally, we also plan on extending our implementation to support mappings in other data formats, such as CSV and XML.
+We also plan on evaluating our framework by comparing it existing ones, such as Resglass.
+Finally, we also plan on extending our implementation to support mappings that transform data from other data formats, such as CSV and XML.

 ACKNOWLEDGMENTS